Before we get started, here are the things you need to complete the valuation:

 Step 6: Sign all documents

-Please click the Sign button - this will automatically sign the VAL 231 form and cover letter (which you can view on the next page along with the valuation report).
+Please click the Sign button as shown in the screenshot below, this will automatically sign the VAL 231 form and Cover Letter (which you can view on the next page along with the valuation report).

 The documents must be signed by a director of the company.